-"Cf. Fenton, "The Meaning of the Name \Church,'" in AER, CXXXT, 4 (Oct., 1954), 268-76.
+I Cf. Fenton, "The Meaning of the Name 'Church," in AER, CXXXT, 4 (Oct., 1954), 268-76.

 God Himself revealing, the message in which God's supernatural law is incorporated.
 They are the congregation of the faithful or of the believers.
-The social unit to which these people have belonged has always been the one and true ecclesia.
+"I he social unit to which these people have belonged has always been the one and true ecclesia.